cryptosteer/arcade-asana/README.md

 ASANA_CLIENT_SECRET=your_client_secret
 ```

+Add to asana provider to your :

 ### 3. OAuth Configuration

-Add this configuration to your Arcade engine setup:
+Add this configuration to your Arcade engine setup file `engine.yaml`:

 ```yaml
 auth: